Battle of Chonan: Outbreak of war

-On the night of June 25, 1950, 10 divisions of the North Korean People's Army launched a full-scale invasion on the nation's neighbor to the south, the Republic of Korea.
+On the night of June 25, 1950, 10 divisions of the North Korean People's Army launched a full-scale invasion of the nation's neighbor to the south, the Republic of Korea.
 The force of 89,000 men moved in six columns, catching the Republic of Korea Army completely by surprise, resulting in a disastrous rout for the South Koreans, who were disorganized, ill-equipped, and unprepared for war.
 Numerically superior, North Korean forces destroyed isolated resistance from the 38,000 South Korean soldiers on the front, advancing steadily south.
 Most of South Korea's forces retreated in the face of the invasion, and by June 28, the North Koreans had captured Seoul, South Korea's capital, forcing the government and its shattered forces to withdraw south.

-The United Nations Security Council voted to send assistance to the collapsing country.
+The United Nations Security Council voted to assist the collapsing country.
 United States President Harry S. Truman subsequently ordered ground troops into the nation.
 However, U.S. forces in the Far East had been steadily decreasing since the end of World War II five years earlier.
-At the time, the closest forces were the 24th Infantry Division of the Eighth United States Army, which was performing occupation duty in Kyushu, Japan under the command of William F. Dean.
-However, the division was under strength, and was only two-thirds the size of its regular wartime size.
+At the time, the closest forces were the 24th Infantry Division of the Eighth United States Army, which was performing occupation duty in Kyushu, Japan, under the command of Major General William F. Dean.
+However, the division was under strength and was only two-thirds the size of its regular wartime size.
 Most of the 24th Infantry Division's equipment was antiquated due to reductions in military spending following World War II.
-In spite of these deficiencies, the 24th Infantry Division was ordered into South Korea, with a mission to take the initial "shock" of North Korean advances while the rest of the Eighth Army could arrive in Korea and establish a perimeter.
+Despite these deficiencies, the 24th Infantry Division was ordered into South Korea, with a mission to take the initial "shock" of North Korean advances.
+At the same time, the rest of the Eighth Army could arrive in Korea and establish a perimeter.